- How to open an Excel document and retain the leading zeros

 - When the importing process is completed, click Close.

-- On the top ribbon, click the Inventory module.
+- In Paladin, on the top ribbon, select the Inventory module.

 - Enter a part number from the import file, and then check all fields for accuracy.